Skip to main content

 Within the scope of its mission as a higher education institution, U.Porto is committed to the promotion of scientific research as one of its main objectives, aiming not only to produce and disseminate knowledge, but also to valorise the activity of its researchers, lecturers and students.

-In this context, you may be asked to collaborate on projects run by members of the U.Porto community as part of their study cycles or research activities.
+In this context, you may be asked to collaborate on projects run by members of the U.Porto community, as part of their study cycles or research activities.
 The specific data to be collected and the purpose of their collection will depend on the research project in question, as will the format of the study itself, which may vary from surveys to clinical studies with or without intervention.
-Regardless, your participation will always be voluntary and your personal data will only be processed with your consent, in strict compliance with the highest ethical standards recognised by the scientific community.
+Regardless, your participation in these projects will always be voluntary and your personal data will only be processed with your consent, in strict compliance with the highest ethical standards recognised by the scientific community.

 To ensure your safety and the safety of those who interact with us, as well as of the assets that are located within our spaces (whether the assets belong to the University or to third parties), U.Porto has Video Surveillance Systems set up at various locations on its premises.